jaspector

 • County Septic Inspector Ronnie Gordon (phone)

-Typical inspection sequence: Submit county OSSF application and supporting documents, obtain county approval before construction starts, install through listed/licensed septic participants, coordinate inspection(s) with the county inspector before completion.
+Typical sequence: Submit county OSSF application and supporting documents, obtain county approval before construction starts, install through listed/licensed septic participants, coordinate inspection(s) with the county inspector before completion.

-Do I need a building permit in unincorporated Hartley County, TX?
+01 Do I need a building permit in unincorporated Hartley County, TX?

 No public county webpage, ordinance, or application was found for a general county building permit covering ordinary construction in unincorporated areas.
 A permit is required when an existing on-site sewage facility needs a tank replaced or a drainfield repaired or replaced.

-How much does a building permit cost in unincorporated Hartley County, TX?
+02 How much does a building permit cost in unincorporated Hartley County, TX?

+Building permit fees in unincorporated Hartley County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential OSSF permit: $225.00; Commercial or business OSSF permit: $330.00.
 Fees are calculated as: Flat fees by septic project type.

-How do I apply for a building permit in unincorporated Hartley County, TX?
+03 How do I apply for a building permit in unincorporated Hartley County, TX?

-1. Confirm the project is in unincorporated Hartley County and not inside Channing or Dalhart city limits.
+To apply for a building permit in unincorporated Hartley County, TX, follow these steps: 1.
+Confirm the project is in unincorporated Hartley County and not inside Channing or Dalhart city limits.
 2. For general vertical construction, confirm whether a county building permit exists by contacting the County Judge's office directly.
 3. If the project needs a septic system or repairs/replacement of a regulated OSSF component, use the county's 'Application to Install On-Site Sewage Facility' packet.
 4. Contact the Hartley County Judge's office before work starts.
 5. Submit the county OSSF application, legal-description backup, TCEQ core data form, and site-evaluation/planning materials.
 6. Wait for county approval before starting OSSF construction.
 7. Complete installation and required inspections with the county inspector.

-How long does it take to get a building permit in unincorporated Hartley County, TX?
+04 How long does it take to get a building permit in unincorporated Hartley County, TX?

-How do I schedule a building inspection in unincorporated Hartley County, TX?
+05 How do I schedule a building inspection in unincorporated Hartley County, TX?

-Inspections can be scheduled via: Hartley County Judge's office (806) 235-3442, County Septic Inspector Ronnie Gordon.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Hartley County, TX via: Hartley County Judge's office (806) 235-3442, County Septic Inspector Ronnie Gordon.